MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 ### The dialog stack

-A dialog context contains information about all active dialogs.
+A dialog context contains information about all active dialogs and includes a _dialog stack_, which acts as a _call stack_ for all the active dialogs.
-Part of the dialog context contains a dialog stack, which acts as a call stack for the active dialogs.
-Each container dialog has an inner set of dialogs that it is controlling, and so each active container dialog introduces an inner dialog stack as part of its state.
+Each container dialog has an inner set of dialogs that it is controlling, and so each active container dialog introduces an inner dialog context and dialog stack as part of its state.

 While you will not access the stack directly, understanding that it exists and its function will help you understand how various aspects of the dialogs library work.